Social Media Crisis Management 101 for Businesses

 social media crisis management guide

 These days, word travels fast, and whether it’s a series of bad reviews, a company-wide misstep, natural disasters, or unwarranted trash talk from another entity, these crises can cause extreme damage to a business.
-It’s not even a matter of if, but when, a situation might arise.
+It’s not even a matter of if but when a situation might arise.
 Luckily, there are social media crisis management plans you can have in place to ensure a better chance of success.

-Whether you’re a small business, a big corporation or even a political campaign, it’s important to be ready before disaster strikes.
+Whether you’re a small business, a big corporation, or even a political campaign, it’s important to be ready before disaster strikes.
 Businesses need to have a social media crisis management plan in place so that when disaster strikes, the organization is well-equipped to handle it.
 The core of crisis management revolves around communications.
-This means that it’s important for the entire company to be briefed and on-board with whatever plan an organization chooses to follow.
+This means that it’s important for the entire company to be briefed and on board with whatever plan an organization chooses to follow.

-Also Check Out: Tips for risk free political social media campaigns
+Also, Check Out Tips for risk-free political social media campaigns

-As a social media manager, or someone on a communications or marketing team within a brand, you might not think crisis management pertains to you.
+As a social media manager or someone on a communications or marketing team within a brand, you might not think crisis management pertains to you.
 However, many might argue that these areas are the most crucial to making it out of a crisis successfully.

-If a company is large enough to have their own crisis management department, most of those individuals tend to come from PR, advertising, or marketing backgrounds.
-This is because they are more likely to be trained in understanding target markets and demographics, are heavily involved with disseminating company messages, and have participated in extensive research regarding the psychology behind communications (a set of data that many CEO’s aren’t as up-to-date on).
+If a company is large enough to have its own crisis management department, most of those individuals tend to come from PR, advertising, or marketing backgrounds.
+This is because they are more likely to be trained in understanding target markets and demographics, are heavily involved with disseminating company messages, and have participated in extensive research regarding the psychology behind communications (a set of data that many CEOs aren’t as up-to-date on).

 As a social media manager, you’re on the front lines of communication efforts with individual customers regularly.
 How you choose to manage communications in the midst of a social media crisis reflects upon the entire organization.